-How to Get Your RUT at the DIAN Step-by-Step (Individual)
+How to Get Your RUT at the DIAN Step-by-Step (Natural Person)

-Step-by-step guide to registering your RUT with the DIAN as an individual: what documents you need, how the online process works, and the errors that most delay the process.
+Step-by-step guide to registering your RUT with the DIAN as a natural person: what documents you need, how the online process works, and the errors that most often delay the process.

 IDIOMA DEL ARTÍCULO